filecoin-project/devgrants/storage-provider-tools-rfps.md

 -----
 &nbsp;

-### Miner Hardware Profitability Calculator
+### SP Hardware Profitability Calculator

 A general calculator for *hardware* setup costs and how that impacts Sealing Rates.

 #### Description

-Many miners consider their sector Sealing Rate when analyzing their hardware configurations.
+Many SPs consider their sector Sealing Rate when analyzing their hardware configurations.
 Suggestions for additional important and measurable parameters to consider are welcome.

 A complete Mining Profitability Calculator for Filecoin would consider investment in both hardware and capital.
 For this grant we are interested mainly in the hardware component.
 (A basic calculator analyzing the amount of collateral a miner needs over time per unit of storage is in progress separately by another team.)

 For all calculations, specific parameters may change but it helps to have the formulas in place and network variables can be filled in later.

-An [example Reference Architecture](https://filecoin.io/vintage/mining-hardware-config-testnet-v3.pdf) for a medium-sized miner is also available (from the [Filecoin Guide to Storage Mining](https://filecoin.io/blog/filecoin-guide-to-storage-mining/) blog post).
+An [example Reference Architecture](https://filecoin.io/vintage/mining-hardware-config-testnet-v3.pdf) for a medium-sized SP is also available (from the [Filecoin Guide to Storage Mining](https://filecoin.io/blog/filecoin-guide-to-storage-mining/) blog post).

 &nbsp;
 -----
 &nbsp;

-### Miner Transaction History and Earnings Predictor
+### SP Transaction History and Earnings Predictor

-Miners need to make sure they have enough funds in their wallets to support their storage mining and growth.
+SPs need to make sure they have enough funds in their wallets to support their storage mining and growth.
 They also want to understand their overall profits and losses over time.
 Tools to support this are of interest in this grant.

 1) **Miner Transaction History** - Aggregate and explain the transaction history of a miner's earnings and fees.